SmartNetAR/promos/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+For local preview of the Pages build, you can run:

+- `npm run build` and serve `dist/promos` with any static server.

 ## Running unit tests